dlhamilton/Whats-Cooking/README.md

 +++ An Image here +++

 #### Signup, Login and other account management pages
+- Users can Sign up and create a new account
+- Log in to their account
+- Reset their password if they forget it
+- Connect their account with social media platforms - Google
+- Allauth was implemented to handle account creation and management of email verification, email address management, password change, etc.

 +++ An Image here +++

 +++ An Image here +++

-Recipe list
+#### Recipe list

-Filters and search
+- Users can search for recipes using keywords, ingredient lists, or author.
+They can also filter recipes by ingredients.
+This makes it easy to find recipes that match their tastes and needs.

+- This sorting function allows users to view recipes in a certain order.
+They can sort by name, rating, the recipe with the most faviourites, the newest and finally the quickest in terms of total cooking time.

++++ An Image here +++

++++ An Image here +++

-Recipe management
+#### Recipe management

+- Users can create, edit and delete recipes that they have created.
+They can add ingridents, and methods to the recipe for other users to see.

+- Users can also add images to the recipe and give a description on what the meal is.

++++ An Image here +++

++++ An Image here +++

-Recipe interactions
+#### Recipe interactions

+- User can favourite a recipe if they like it.
+This will allow a logged in user to store that recipe in their favourite recipes section of their user account.

+- Users can write comments about a recipe if they wan to leave a review about that recipe for other users.

++++ An Image here +++

++++ An Image here +++

+- User can upload an image of the recipe if they have created to show evidence of what the meal could look like.
++++ An Image here +++

+-  User can print the recipe incase they wanted to have a local copy or have a physical copy.
++++ An Image here +++

+- Users can rate a recipe out of 5 top say if they like it or not.
+This will help other users decide if they want to make the recipe.
++++ An Image here +++

-Profile management
+#### Profile management

+- Connect their account with social media platforms - Google

++++ An Image here +++

+- Edit their profile information, such as their name, profile picture, and bio

++++ An Image here +++

-Profile pages
+#### Profile pages

+- Users have the ability to view my profile page which has my recipes that I have created, my favourite recipes and also my favourite users.

+- The main home profile page shows the users. profile picture, and account details.

+- The user has a Recipe page ,My favourites page and a My favourite users page.
+This contains a list of all of the recipes and users.
+Users have a create a recipe button on the recipe page.

++++ An Image here +++

-Profile interactions
+#### Profile interactions

+- A user can follow another or remove a follow from a user.

++++ An Image here +++

 ### Future Features

-Shopping list
+#### Shopping list
-Due to time constraints this feature could not be completed for this release
+Due to time constraints this feature could not be completed for this release.
+The news stories for this are shown above.

-More social login options
+#### More social login options
-Due to time constraints this feature could not be completed for this release
+Due to time constraints this feature could not be completed for this release.
+In future iterations I am hoping to add more social accounts to the login options.

-Allauth
-Use Allauth to reset user passwords and to change the email address

-Using all off to reset user passwords and also to send an email when verifying an account.
-This hasn't been done so for this release users can use the contact us form to get help to reopen their account or to get any issues that they have with the user accounts

-Cloudinary
+#### Cloudinary
-Using the cloud and airy features to crop and focus on the right elements of an image when I use uploads it https://cloudinary.com/documentation/django_image_manipulation
+Using the cloudinary features to crop and focus on the right elements of an image when users upload an image.
+Below is a link to the cloudinary resource.

+https://cloudinary.com/documentation/django_image_manipulation

-image Zoom:
+#### Image Zoom:
-When you click on an image it will become a model which takes up the screen so you can see the image better.
+When you click on an image it will become a modal which takes up the screen so you can see the image better.
+At the moment the uploaded images cannot change size for some users they may want to zoom in or see a larger view of the image.

-Splide
-There will not be a repeat of items in the Splide

-recipe detaisl heading
++++ An Image here +++

+#### Recipe Heading
 The ability for the image in the top right corner on the recipe details page to be changed depending on cuisine this means that the model for recipes will have a cuisine feature added to it so that the user when creating a recipe can choose what cuisine it is.
 The image will change depending on the cuisine so you know what cuisine that recipe is under

+***

+## Technologies Used

+- HTML5
+- CSS3
+- Python
+- Javascript
+- cloudinary
+- django-allauth
+- django-crispy-forms
+- django-summernote
+- Google Fonts
+- Bootstrap
+- Postgre

 ***

 ## Testing